 Appledore Book Festival is a charity founded in 2006 by Nick Arnold, author of Horrible Science.
-Nick directed the first ever book festival in a bid to raise money to save Appledore Library and his campaign brought our community together, saving the library which is still at the heart of our village today.
+Nick directed the first-ever book festival in a bid to raise money to save Appledore Library and his campaign brought our community together, saving the library which is still at the heart of our village today.

-Health & Safety Policy
+Health and Safety Policy for ABF 2019

 Code of Conduct Policy